2 min read

 Managing the Maturity of Your Cloud Strategy

 In an era of digitalization, procurement’s ability to manage cloud spend and providers is essential.
-Organizations vary in their approach to maintaining in-house cloud category expertise, but whether they decide to hire or partner, the maturity with which they approach the spend can make a difference in the ROI they achieve.
+Organizations vary in their approach to maintaining in-house cloud category management expertise, but whether they decide to hire or partner, the maturity with which they approach the spend can make a difference in the ROI they achieve.

 Art of Procurement recently welcomed Emily Campbell, Director of Product Design & Research at Vendr, and Nick Pinkman, Senior Cloud Manager at Vendr, for an AOP Live session to discuss how to stop shadow IT spend in its tracks with increased visibility.